Hillarie-kip/Data-app/README.md

   geocoder: ^0.2.1
   location: ^3.0.2

-  -the above 4 dependencies is to provide most out of the geospatial data
+  - the above 4 dependencies is to provide most out of the geospatial data

   awesome_dialog: ^1.2.0
+   - pop up dialog